sbmelvin/NiftyButton/README.md

 button.borderColor = [UIColor blackColor];

 // Create a new button with a custom color style (red border with a blue to green gradient).
+// A NiftyButton has three main properties: 1) border color, 2) top color, 3) bottom color.
+// The top and bottom colors are used to create the top to bottom gradient on the face of the button.
 NiftyButton *button = [NiftyButton buttonWithBorderColor:[UIColor redColor] topColor:[UIColor blueColor] bottomColor:[UIColor greenColor] frame:aFrame];
 ```